-- Setup your robot like the picture make sure everything is in exactly the right place or your robot won't balance properly. - The left motor should be in M1, the right motor in M2, and the switch in P0. - The trackball goes at the back, to keep the robot stable.
+- Setup your robot like the picture make sure everything is in exactly the right place or your robot won't balance properly. - The left motor should be in M1, the right motor in M2, and the switch in A. - The trackball goes directly underneath the switch.